antijob/neuro-parser/README.md

 ## Running

-Firstly modify `config/.env` and create database.
+Firstly modify `config/.env` and create database and replase to apps.

 After that run migrations: